nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 *Note that all commands will remove any '|' inputs for format parsing purposes
 ```

-### Patient / Medical Staff Information Commands
+### Patient/Medical Staff Information Commands

-Functionally, the commands for the patient information view and
+Functionally, the commands for the patient information view and medical staff information view are the same.
+Here, we'll
-medical staff information view are the same.
-Here, we'll be using
+be using
-`PATIENT_INFO_VIEW`-specific examples, but these commands would apply exactly
+`PATIENT_INFO_VIEW`-specific examples, but these commands would apply exactly the same for the `STAFF_INFO_VIEW` as
-the same for the `STAFF_INFO_VIEW` as well.
+well.

-### Adding a patient: `add`
+### Adding a patient/medical staff: `add`

-Adds a patient to the patient list.
+Adds a patient/medical staff to the patient/medical staff list.

 Format: `add i/PATIENT_ID [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`

 Expected output:

 ```
 Patient with the following information has been successfully added to the list: